 A Note From The Director:

-Notice to Suppliers: Fraudulent Purchase Order Email Activity
+Notice to Suppliers and Potential Suppliers of Fraudulent Email Activity Involving Orders

-We want to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from Northeastern University, but are, in fact, fraudulent.
-While the university cannot prevent this illegal activity, we have alerted law enforcement.
+This notice is to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from Northeastern University, but are, in fact, fraudulent.
+While the university cannot prevent this illegal activity, it has informed law enforcement.

 Director Procurement Services